 Again, addiction happens because it gives us something that we need.
 In this case, it was a distraction to numb the underlying pains.

 To help individuals trace where they had buried their shells, I think it’s best to work with them to identify where the addiction is and the time or turn of event when it started.

 So many people are addicted to alcohol, drugs, sex, pornography, work, and even buried in themselves without a need to interact with pother people.
 But these are only the effects of the greater deal.
 If we prude further, something had happened that any of these activities, or substances had helped cover up.
 Sometimes, it’s the pains from the loss of a loved one, a job, divorce, poverty, or health issues, or anything whose news had been too overwhelming.

 Behind most addiction stories is a cry for help from a particular life’s issues that the addicted substance had once helped the victim with at some point in their life.
 Let’s remember this.

-It is for this reason; I do not think it’s okay to work on addicts without hearing the story of how the addiction first began.
+It is for this reason, I do not think it’s okay to judge addicts without hearing the story of how the addiction first began.
 This may not be true for all persons.
 But it is so for most cases.
-My role as a counsellor is digging the effects until we arrive at the cause because I’ve since observed the solutions to any effect is always in the cause, addiction not excluded.
+My role as a counsellor is digging the effects of a situation until we arrive at the cause because I’ve since observed the solutions to any effect is always in the cause; addiction not excluded.

 I don’t think any addict had the intention of becoming addicted to the behavior, initially.
 The intersection was the result of being well served, supposedly.
 They might have overrated the solution it provided at the initial euphoric state though.